 • Revocation of trade licenses for persistent non-compliance.

-Monitoring and Enforcement by MoHRE
+Monitoring and enforcement by MoHRE

-The Ministry of Human Resources and Emiratisation (MoHRE) actively monitors employers’ compliance with WPS.
+MoHRE actively monitors employers’ compliance with WPS.
 Companies are required to submit salary information files (SIFs) regularly, and any discrepancies are flagged for further investigation.

 By ensuring timely payment of wages and strict adherence to WPS rules, employers can avoid these penalties while fostering a fair and compliant work environment.
 For employees, MoHRE provides multiple channels to report violations, ensuring their rights are protected.